Ogoa/alx-low_level_programming/0x10-variadic_functions/README.md

 Task 2
 This program contains a function that prints strings, followed by a new line.
 In between the strings, a separate string is printed as a separator.
 If the separator has a NULL reference, it is not printed.

+3-prints_all.c
+Task 3
+This program contains a function that prints anything.
+It takes a string template as the required argument to determine what is to be printed.